JudeQuintana/cloud-infra-lab/README.md

 - `https://cloud.some.domain/app2` -> `App2: MySQL Read Replica OK or MySQL Read Replica ERROR`

 ## Switching regions
-To use another region, there's a small set of changes to be made.
+To use another region like `us-east-2` instead of `us-west-2` there's a small set of changes to be made.
 - Be sure to start with an empty TF state.

 - If using the IPAM Pool lookup (`var.ipam = false` default) then you'll need to update the filters in the `data.aws_vpc_ipam_pool.ipv4` data source for the manually created IPAM Pools in `us-east-2` other wise you can use `var.ipam = true` for the new region.